vitor251093/resurrection-capsule/README.md

 - [x] Redirect Darkspore requests to the localhost;
 - [x] Make Darkspore believe that the server is online (Error code 102);
 - [x] Make Darkspore open after the Play button has been pressed (Error 3001).
-- [ ] Make the login screen appear properly (Network connection lost).
+- [ ] Make the login screen appear properly (Network connection was lost / Error 73000).
 - [ ] ?

 ## Server redirect